jcscribner/Silverserver/README.md

 To be up and running!

-May 11th is when the porject will commence.
+May 11th is when the project will commence.

 Projects to start commencing: